BartWaardenburg/leenders-coaching/DEPLOYMENT_FIXES.md

 2. **CI Pipeline**: GitHub Actions should pass all checks
 3. **Deployment**: Automatic deployment should work on push to main
 4. **Environment**: All environment variables should be properly loaded
+5. **Static Generation**: All pages including contact page should generate successfully

 ## Troubleshooting